tonethar/IGME-430-Fall-2024/syllabus.md

 ### i) Strategies for success & getting help
 - Act like (and be) a *professional*
-- Start assignments and complete assignments early
+- Start and complete assignments early
+- Get better at debugging
+- Ask for help:
+  - Slack
+  - DM the prof
+  - Office Hours